overachiever-productions/S4/documentation/setup.md

 To checkup-on/view current S4 advanced functionality and configuration settings, run the following:

 ```sql

     EXEC admindb.dbo.verifiy_advanced_capabilities;
     GO

 ```

 **Note that S4 ships with Advanced Capabilities DISABLED by default.**

-[For more information on WHY xp_cmdshell makes lots of sense to use for 'advanced' capabilities AND to learn more about why xp_cmdshell is NOT the panic-attack many assume it to be, make sure to check on [link to CONVENTIONS - where Advanced Functionality is covered].]
+For more information on WHY xp_cmdshell makes lots of sense to use for 'advanced' capabilities AND to learn more about why xp_cmdshell is NOT the panic-attack many assume it to be, make sure to review [S4 notes on xp_cmdshell](/documentation/notes/xp_cmdshell_notes.md).

 ### Configuring SQL Server Database Mail
-[In order to take advantage of advanced alerting and monitoring capabilities - including the ablity to execute backups and run restore-tests - you'll need to configure SQL Server's Database Mail capabilities AND instruct or define how S4 communicates with SQL Server Agent Operators in the case of problems.]
+In order to take advantage of advanced alerting and monitoring capabilities - including the ablity to execute backups and run restore-tests - you'll need to configure SQL Server's Database Mail capabilities AND instruct or define how S4 communicates with SQL Server Agent Operators in the case of problems.

 [PENDING DOCS: S4 Setup - dbo.enable_database_mail... ]